lukas681/Measure-Detector-UI/README.md

 3) (Optional) Test the REST interface:

        curl --location --request POST 'localhost:8080/upload' --form 'image=@"path/to/example/image"'

+# Necessary Configurations

+You need to follow these steps, to set up the application correctly:

+* By now, the upload mechanism is not implemented optimally.
+Therefore, you have to set the max-recieving filelength manually, which depends on your available RAM.

+In my case, I have around 16GB RAM on my Computer, so I can without troubles set it to 5GB (whcih would support score files size to 5GB).
+Therefore, open application.yml (application-prod, application-dev, resp.) and change the following line:

+      spring:
+         codec:
+            max-in-memory-size: 5GB

 # Starting Development Mode

 For developing it might makes sense to spawn npm in a second process.